pleasefixomg/AM2R-ATM/README.md

      - Click "update mod".
      - Select the new mod zip.

-5. Navigate back to the "play" tab and click "install".
+5. Navigate back to the "play" tab, select the mod from the dropdown if not already selected, and click "install".

 6. ![mindblown-tim-and-eric](https://github.com/user-attachments/assets/c81b34ee-43f0-479b-9044-5f575bf04890)